Satyamaddipati/satyamaddipati.github.io/index.md

 I'm **Satya**, a grad student at UW-Madison who's passionate about building AI systems that actually work (and occasionally debugging them at 2 AM with coffee in hand ☕).

+> *"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."* - Abraham Lincoln
+> (This is basically my approach to ML projects 😄)

 ## Quick Intro

 - 🎓 MS Computer Science student at **UW-Madison** (Machine Learning & AI)